 Malta’s medical care is considered to be of the highest quality.
 In the unfortunate event of requiring medical attention, here are some essential contact details.

-In Malta, medical care services are available through both public and private hospitals, both of which are considered as being of excellent quality.
+, both of which are considered as being of excellent quality.
 These are also supported by an extensive regional network of health centres, ensuring that you will always be close by to medical attention if something happens.

 While travellers do not typically require certificates of vaccination or immunisation to enter the Maltese Islands, visitors from EU member states are recommended to acquire a European Health Insurance card.
 This is a free card that gives you access to state-provided healthcare during your stay in Malta.
 Should you find yourself in need of treatment during your stay, you will receive it under the same conditions and at the same cost as Maltese people.
 It is also suggested that visitors take out a personal medical insurance policy which should supply them with financial medical assistance should they require it.

 Visitors receiving special medical care should bring along a medical prescription or a letter from their family doctor, in case they need to purchase medicines.

 Pharmacies can be found all over the Islands and are open during normal shopping hours.
 Keep in mind that this means many of them close during the afternoon hours both in winter and in summer.
 On Sundays, pharmacies open on a roster basis from 9 a.m. until 12.30 in Malta and from 7.30 a.m. to 11 a.m. in Gozo.

 Malta: Mater Dei Hospital, Birkirkara By-pass Birkirkara MSD 2090 Tel: ( 356) 25450000